Clean and affordable off-grid energy

 The first stage, a market scoping study is now on-going in Burkina Faso, Liberia, Mozambique and Zambia.
 This work is led by REEEP, who during three days of discussions, each with a different theme, will gather feedback and ideas from stakeholder including representatives from the private sector and government agencies.

-Depending the outcome of this outreach and the market scoping, NEFCO plans during 2020 to launch a Call for Proposals offering financial incentives to selected private energy companies for the development of high quality energy services and products under sustainable and inclusive market conditions including solar home systems and microgrids.
+Depending the outcome of this outreach and the market scoping, NEFCO plans to launch a Call for Proposals in Q3/2020 offering financial incentives to selected private energy companies for the development of high quality energy services and products under sustainable and inclusive market conditions including solar home systems and microgrids.
 The planned period of implementation is in total six years.
 The programme aims to benefit 5 to 15 million rural and peri-urban people in the participating countries.